paulmassen/grav-plugin-seo/README.md

 - On Google Search Results
 - When shared on Twitter
 - When shared on Facebook and Google +

+You can also generate Schema.org JSON Microdata from the admin.

 ## Installation and Updates